Social anarchism: Distinction from individualism

 In his 1995 book, Social Anarchism or Lifestyle Anarchism, Murray Bookchin defined social anarchism in contrast to what he called "lifestyle anarchism".
 According to Bookchin, it was impossible for the two tendencies to coexist, claiming there to be an "unbridgeable chasm" that separated them from each other.
 Bookchin held social anarchism to be the only genuine form of anarchism, considering individualism to be inherently oppressive.
 But his separation of the two tendencies has been criticised and even rejected entirely by other anarchists.
 His analysis has been criticised as "reductive" and "undialectical", due to his failure to recognise the many connections and interrelations between the two tendencies.

-Although sometimes considered a form of individualist anarchism, anarcho-capitalism is typically rejected as a legitimate anarchist school of thought by social anarchists, who uphold anti-capitalism as a central principle.
+Although sometimes considered a form of individualist anarchism, anarcho-capitalism is typically rejected as a legitimate anarchist school of thought by most anarchists, who uphold anti-capitalism as a central principle.
 The two have engaged in a contested debate over the term "libertarian", which was initially a synonym for the "left-libertarian" social anarchism but was later also claimed by "right-libertarian" anarcho-capitalists, with each rejecting the "libertarian" credentials of the other.
 In contrast, social anarchists accept American individualist anarchists like Benjamin Tucker and Lysander Spooner as genuine, due in part to their opposition to capitalism.
-In turn, modern anti-capitalist individualists like Kevin Carson have drawn inspiration from social anarchism, while retaining their pro-market views.
+In turn, modern anti-capitalist individualists like formerly Kevin Carson have drawn inspiration from social anarchism, while retaining their pro-market views.
 Libertarian scholar Roderick T. Long has thus suggested that left-wing market anarchists could use their position to mediate between social anarchists and anarcho-capitalists, arguing for an ecumenical view of anarchism and libertarianism.